 - Earnest money – This is the deposit you’ll put down before closing, usually between 1 percent and 3 percent of the home’s purchase price — although it can be as high as 10 percent in a really hot market.
 These funds are typically placed in an escrow account and then applied to your down payment or closing costs at closing.

 Depending on where you’re buying, you might have to prepare to pay above list price, or for your offer to be turned down.
 Your agent can help set realistic expectations ahead of time, and guide you if you receive a counteroffer or want to outbid another buyer.
+If you’re considering raising your offer, know your limit and don’t get caught up in the drama if you can help it — over a 30-year mortgage, a bit of patience can save you lots of money.

 7. Get a home inspection